 Show off your work experience

-- Start each bullet with a strong action verb, like “operated,” “designed,” and “trained.”
+- Start with strong action verbs, like “operated,” “designed,” and “trained.”

 Here’s a sample work experience section: